CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 In this task, you will prepare your development environment for working with Azure Cosmos DB by setting up Visual Studio Code.

-1. Start Visual Studio Code from the desktop.
+1. Open Visual Studio Code from the desktop.

      ![Visual Studio Code Icon](./media/vscode1.jpg)